 That being said, featured snippets are answers to informational search queries.

 Some say featured snippets steal clicks.
 It kind of makes sense.
-The point is to provide enough information.
+Their point is to provide enough information without clicking.
 In our case, they boosted CTR significantly.

 Let’s take a look at two our blog posts, which made it to Google featured snippets.